 Every teacher has to handle learning loss.
-If you feel your students lost a lot of their skills and knowledge during their pandemic time away from the classroom, you’re not alone.
-Or maybe you have difficulty getting students back on track after the long summer break; that’s pretty normal, too.
+If you feel your students have lost skills and knowledge over extended breaks, you’re not alone.
+This could be after the long summer break or other extended absences from the classroom.

 This phenomenon is called learning loss, when students seem to backslide in their skills or knowledge after a long time away from the classroom.
 Learning loss can impact the academic and social skills associated with classroom learning.